 It turns out that we all pay a high price for reading negative news:

-Members of the first group were significantly more anxious and sad.
-They were also more likely to catastrophize (= imagining the worst possible outcome) a personal worry.
+Members of Group 1were significantly more anxious, sad, and more likely to catastrophize (= imagining the worst possible outcome) a personal worry.

 For instance, a 2007 study by the Pew Research Center examined two decades of American news preferences.

 It found that stories about war and terrorism (with a link to the U.S.) have consistently ranked at the top of the list.

 Similarly, a more recent study revealed a preference for negative news.

 What is interesting about this study is that its participants actually reported that they prefer positive news.

 However, researchers used eye-tracking measures, which revealed that participants were more likely to select negative stories, regardless of their stated preferences.

 While I didn’t change my behavior in this phase of my exploration, I began to realize how my news consumption was affecting my mood.
 I think this awareness helped me try a different approach next.